paulross/xmlwriter/README.md

 ### Selected Benchmarks

 Here are the median values of the benchmarks measured by ``pytest-benchmark`` for selected operations.
-Values are the execution time in microseconds rounded to 3 S.F.:
+Values are the median execution time in microseconds rounded to 3 S.F.:

 | Operation                             | Python implementation     | C++ implementation    | Ratio C++/Python  |
 | ------------------------------------- | ------------------------: | --------------------: | ----------------: |